 The Swedes have a word for Hygge too: mysigt, and the Norwegians refer to koselig.

-Anyway, Hygge is, from what I can gather, all about a cozy, contented feeling of happiness through grasping the everyday moments in life and enjoying them.
+Hygge is all about a cosy, contented feeling of happiness through making the most of the everyday moments in life and enjoying them.
 The Danes are particularly good at this and have topped the tables of the happiest country in the world for 40 years now.

 At a recent travel trade show I got chatting to a lady from Denmark and she was great at explaining what hygge is.
 She must know, afterall she works at the most hygge-tastic place- Tivoli Gardens in Copenhagen.
 After our discussion I wrote about our discussion on Hygge- capturing the essence at Tivoli Gardens, Copenhagen.

-…then I started thinking about how you, me, anyone can add Hygge into our daily lives, wherever we live: based on lessons learnt in the past few months of living in Sweden I came to a 5 step plan to bring Hygge/ Mysigt/ Koselig into your life.
+…then I started thinking about how you, me and anyone can add Hygge into their daily lives, wherever we live: based on lessons learnt in the past few months of living in Sweden I came to a 5 step plan to bring Hygge/ Mysigt/ Koselig into your life.

 Now is the best time to start, as apparently Christmas is the most hygge of seasons (but if you are reading this after Christmas, now is still the best time to start)